-Overview of cost recovery process for [Dt, Et, Vt, and Zt] submissions
+Overview of cost recovery process for [Dt, Et, Vt, Zt, SFUt and PTRAt] submissions

-- 1.1 The following requirements and guidance apply to applications by SONI for the approval of submissions from SONI for additional price control funding via two uncertainty mechanism which are implemented in the licence via the following licence provisions: Dt, Et, Vt and Zt. - 1.2 The purpose of this document is to codify the processes by which SONI can recover its costs in respect of these submissions. - 1.3 This document also provides guidance on how we will apply these processes and on what information SONI should provide to us.
-We recognise that SONI's submissions may concern costs which are by their nature uncertain. - 1.4 The 2020-25 price control framework for SONI allow for two types of uncertainty mechanisms to be used to increased price control allowances for SONI's costs (leaving aside network planning costs which are outside the scope of these mechanisms and covered in separate guidance1).
-These are briefly summarised as follows: - We can provide additional ex ante allowances to cover central estimates of the costs of additional price control deliverables or other requirements on SONI.
-For operating expenditure allowances this works through the Et licence provision and for capital expenditure allowances (RAB additions) through the Vt provision.
-Under the licence and our final determinations policy, the costs that SONI incurs in respect of these allowances will be subject to a mechanistic costsharing approach with 25% incentive rate (these costs fall outside of the conditional cost-sharing approach). - We can make additional allowances to enable SONI to recover the amount of efficiently incurred costs on a project or activity up to a prespecified cap.
-For operating expenditure allowances this works through the Dt licence provision and for capital expenditure allowances (RAB additions) through the Zt provision. - 1.5 In the first instance it is for SONI to propose which of these mechanisms are appropriate for the additional cost allowances that it is seeking.
-We will specify the mechanism in any approval decisions.
-We provide further guidance on our approach to consideration of this below.
+- 1.1 The following requirements and guidance apply to applications by SONI for the approval of submissions from SONI for additional price control funding via the uncertainty mechanisms which are implemented in the licence via the following licence provisions: Dt, Et, Vt, Zt.
+SFUt and PTRAt. - 1.2 The purpose of this document is to codify the processes by which SONI can recover its costs in respect of these submissions. - 1.3 This document also provides guidance on how we will apply these processes and on what information SONI should provide to us.
+We recognise that SONI's submissions may concern costs which are by their nature uncertain. - 1.4 We further accept that applications and approvals may be made on costs that have already been incurred.
+We would however expect SONI to seek prior approval before expenditure in most instances.
+Should SONI choose to incur costs prior to submission or approval, it will do so at its own risk. - 1.5 The 2020-25 price control framework for SONI allows for two main types of uncertainty mechanisms to be used to increase price control allowances for SONI's costs (leaving aside TNPP applications which are outside the scope of these mechanisms and covered in separate guidance1).
+These are briefly summarised as follows: - We can provide additional ex-ante allowances to cover central estimates2 of the costs of additional price control deliverables or other requirements on SONI.
+For expenditure which is to be remunerated via operating expenditure allowances this works through the Et licence provision and for expenditure which is to be remunerated via SONI's RAB this works through the Vt provision.
+Under the licence and our final determinations policy, the costs that SONI incurs in respect of these allowances will be subject to a mechanistic cost-sharing approach with 25% incentive rate (these costs fall outside of the conditional cost-sharing approach). - We can make additional allowances to enable SONI to recover the amount of efficiently incurred costs on a project or activity up to a prespecified cap.3 For expenditure which is to be remunerated via operating expenditure allowances this works through the Dt licence provision and for expenditure which is to be remunerated via SONI's RAB this works through the Z_t provision.